aljazst/github-contributions-generator/README.md

 ## Disclaimer
 This script was written for fun.
 In no way is it meant to "cheat".
 Nobody should judge a programmer regarding to his GitHub contributions graph.
 It's still not perfect.
 If you will use the nonrandom (message) option, there can be some distorted letters.
+**The creation of the directory part is implemented for Windows OS.
+If you use linux, check out the branch named patch-1.**

 ### System requirements
 This script is written in Go, so you will need it.
 And ofcourse you will need git.